-Each contour has its own surface number.
-The surface number can be used for subgrouping contours without having to create new objects.
-The surface number of the current contour is displayed in the Surface spin box.
-To the right of the spin box is the maximum surface number in the current object ("/ #").
-You can go to the first contour in the next or previous surface by clicking the up or down arrows of the spin box.
-Non-existent surfaces are skipped when you move between surfaces.
-You can also go to the first contour of any surface by entering a number in the box and pressing Enter; the program will select the nearest available surface.
+Each contour has its own Surface number, which is 0 if you never add any Surfaces to an object.
+(Note that "Surface" is capitalized here to help distinguish these defined model entities from surfaces as commonly understood.)
+The Surface number can be used for subgrouping contours without having to create new objects.
+It can also be used to control which contours are meshed to each other, provided that you use a meshing option to mesh only within Surfaces.
+The Surface number of the current contour is displayed in the Surface spin box.
+To the right of the spin box is the maximum Surface number in the current object ("/ #").
+You can go to the first contour in the next or previous Surface by clicking the up or down arrows of the spin box.
+Non-existent Surfaces are skipped when you move between Surfaces.
+You can also go to the first contour of any Surface by entering a number in the box and pressing Enter; the program will select the nearest available Surface.

-When the current object has a mesh with multiple surfaces but no contours, as can be produced wen saving an object from the Isosurface dialog, then the program keeps track of a current surface number within this object.
-In this case, the Surface spin box will show the current mesh surface and can be used to step between surfaces.
+When the current object has a mesh with multiple surfaces but no contours, as can be produced when saving an object from the Isosurface dialog, then the program keeps track of a current Surface number within this object.
+In this case, the Surface spin box will show the current mesh Surface and can be used to step between Surfaces.

 The Closed and Open radio buttons select between closed and open contours in an object defined as having closed contours.
 The default is a closed contour where the last point is connected to the first.
 An open contour will not be connected between the last and first points, thus allowing a partially cut surface to be represented by an object containing both closed and open contours.
 This setting has no effect for an object defined as having open or scattered point contours, so the buttons are disabled in that case.